gnustep/tools-android/README.md

 ## Usage

-To build the toolchain simply run the [build.sh](build.sh) script.

-The toolchain is placed in `~/Library/Android/GNUstep`.
+Run the [build.sh](build.sh) script to build the toolchain.
+It is installed into `~/Library/Android/GNUstep`.

-To use the toolchain from an Android project, you can source `~/Library/Android/GNUstep/etc/makeenv.conf` set various environment variables for building.
+To use the toolchain from an Android project, you can source `~/Library/Android/GNUstep/etc/makeenv.conf` to set various environment variables for building.
 Most notably, this defines `$GSCONFIG` for calling _gnustep-config_ to obtain various flags that should be used to compile and link Objective-C files, e.g.

 * `$GSCONFIG --variable=CC`
 * `$GSCONFIG --variable=LDFLAGS`